egeny/fabuloos-website/documentation/api/attach.md

 This method attach all registered listeners to the current renderer.

 {% alert %}
-You shouldn't call this method, its purpose is for internal use only.
+You shouldn’t call this method, its purpose is for internal use only.
 {% endalert %}

 ## Example: